 How many times have you seen the French classic Béarnaise Sauce on a menu and thought it was perhaps too difficult to make?
-Well, let me show you how easy it is to whip up at home.
+Well, let me show you how easy it is to whip up the real McCoy at home.
 It also tastes 100 times better than the jarred stuff in supermarkets!

 Difference Between Hollandaise & Béarnaise Sauce